 Clearly defined roles should also be in place for ownership of key metrics.
 Establishing accountability and ownership of metrics regarding a specific data point, such as sepsis cases, helps executives work more closely with someone to address issues and take a more hands-on approach in managing those stakeholders.

 A common problem in healthcare organizations is that these insights are gathered and examined by centralized analyst who conveys them to the executive team.
 This can cause a lack of ownership and comprehension of the processes and conditions that led to a problem.
 Questions go unanswered and insights go unnoticed or are never acted upon.

 Having specific people managing underlying dashboards not only ensures that they are experts on the data and the processes by which it was collected and examined, but it also holds more promise for sustainability of executive dashboards.
 Those individuals will understand how to make their own dashboards plug into the executive dashboard in ways that fit a standardized framework, are easy to read and consistent.

-Good data visualization can combine date elements from different points in the care process and help teams understand what other units within a care facility are doing, their processes, and the data they collect and use to measure their own performance.
 Data visualization makes it possible for people to understand large volumes of information that would otherwise just be lines of data in a black-and-white spreadsheet.
+Through effective dashboards, health data visualization can combine different data points in the care process and help teams understand what other units within a care facility are doing, their processes, and the data they collect and use to measure their own performance.

-As executives look to immerse themselves in more complex data and members of patient care teams utilize their access to clinical and financial data to streamline care, effective visualizations fuel improved communication and understanding.
-Ultimately, it’s going to take more than EHRs, which as of now do not create an intuitive or actionable way to interpret the data they hold for the user.
+As executives look to immerse themselves in more complex data and patient care teams utilize their access to clinical and financial data to streamline care, effective health data visualization can help improve communication and understanding.
+Effective dashboards can take data sources and visualization beyond EHRs, which as of now do not create an intuitive or actionable way to interpret the data they hold for the user.